Greece for Percy Jackson fans: Top Places to visit in Greece

 One of the most significant moments of The Lightning Thief is when Poseidon claims Percy as his son.
 Throughout the series, Percy develops more and more skills related to the water.
 Fans will enjoy a visit to the Temple of Poseidon at Cape Sounion, only about an hour drive from Athens!
 You may even see a Greek ship like the Argo II, since the temple gives you a scenic view of the Aegean Sea.

 Enjoy breathtaking sunset views combined with a memorable Percy Jackson inspired day trip from Athens.
-Join our Half-Day Percy Jackson Tour of Cape Sounion and the Temple of Poseidon.Check availability
+Join our Half-Day Percy Jackson Tour of Cape Sounion and the Temple of Poseidon.Ask for info!

 DAY TRIP FROM ATHENS